-Each year in Washington state approximately 233 babies are born with hearing loss.
+Each year in Washington state around 233 babies are born with hearing loss.
 With an incidence of approximately 3 in 1,000 births, hearing loss is the most frequently occurring birth defect.

 The first two years of life are the most critical for learning speech and language, and an unidentified hearing loss can severely impact a child's ability to learn these important skills.